Spicy Lime Coleslaw

-- Whisk together the mayo, light mayo, lime juice, and green Tabasco sauce.
-(Taste the dressing to see if you want it a bit more sour or spicy.)
+- Whisk together the mayo, light mayo, lime juice, and Green Tabasco Sauce (affiliate link).
+Taste the dressing to see if you want it a bit more sour or spicy.

 - Salad can be prepared to this point and kept in the fridge until you’re ready to serve it.
 (It will keep in the fridge for a few days if it’s in a sealed container or bag with the dressing in a separate container.)

 - Just before serving, mix desired amount of dressing into the cabbage mixture, season to taste with salt and fresh-ground black pepper, and serve.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Due to the carrots included in the mix, this Spicy Lime Coleslaw would be for phase 2 or 3 of the South Beach Diet, and you may want to omit the carrots if you’re wanting to keep the carbs as low as possible.
 South Beach Recommends light mayo, but take your choice on that!